top of page

 Daughters of Liberty: A Musical Tribute to America’s First Female Patriots

-A More Perfect Union: A Musical Journey To the US Constitution
+A More Perfect Union: A Musical Journey to The US Constitution

 "The Tippecanoe County Historical Association sponsors the “Feast of the Hunters’ Moon," a living history festival that attracts over 40,000 visitors.
 Now in its 55th year, the Feast highlights the history of Fort Ouiatenon, the first European settlement in Indiana.